JanBeh/neumond/README.md

-# Algebraic effect handling and asynchronous I/O in Lua
+# One-shot algebraic effect handling and asynchronous I/O in Lua

 This library is work in progress.